The 11th Innovation & Entrepreneurship Teaching Excellence Awards at ECIE 2025

 • Plans to further develop the initiative.

-The judges will consider all submissions received by the closing date and authors of the top rated initiatives will be invited to register and attend the conference in France on 26 - 27 September 2024 to present their case histories to the judges and conference participants.
+The judges will consider all submissions received by the closing date and authors of the top rated initiatives will be invited to register and attend the conference in Poland on 25 - 26 September 2025 to present their case histories to the judges and conference participants.
 Finalists will also have their case histories published in a book and a prize will be awarded to the initiative judged to show the most creative thinking with regards teaching Innovation and Entrepreneurship.

 All presenters in the awards must attend the physical conference.